Why Data Protection Matters: A Guide to Safeguarding Personal Information

 What Constitutes Personal Data and

-Why It’s Important to Protect
+Why It is Important to Protect

 Understanding the Personal Data Protection Law